Ownership

 Move Semantics

-When you assign a value to a new binding, ownership moves.
-The original binding becomes invalid, and trying to use it is a compile error.
-This might feel surprising at first, but it prevents an entire class of bugs where two parts of your program think they own the same data.
+Assign a value to a new binding and ownership goes with it.
+The original binding falls invalid, and touching it again is a compile error.
+The rule surprises newcomers, then earns its keep: two parts of a program can never both believe they own the same data.

 LOON